epanal/uop-capstone-g10/pdf_parsers/parser_app/README - Parsing Assessment PDFs to CSVs.md

 Select one of the following options depending on which section or type of assessment from the partial casefile you would like to extract:

 - **Daily Clinical Card**
   Parses tables of emotional states, supports, and coping skills.
+This data is not currently in the dashboard, but was developed for future use in parsing the "new" format.
   **Output:** `group_identifier`, `assessment_date`, plus category prefixes like `emo_*`, `sup_*`, `cop_*`.

 - **PHP Daily Assessments**